 - Non-residents children (8-17 years)- 60 BWP per day and children below 8 years are free to enter.

-- 50 BWP for each vehicle per day.
+- 50 BWP for each non- Botswana vehicle per day.

-Even though it is advised to book way in advance, this means you must have specific dates already chosen out.
+Even though it is advised to book way in advance, it means you must have specific dates already chosen out.
 You call also directly call the companies for bookings.